Stephanie Kwolek Dies At 90

 “We are all saddened at the passing of DuPont scientist Stephanie Kwolek, a creative and determined chemist and a true pioneer for women in science,” DuPont Chief Executive Officer Ellen J. Kullman said in a statement.
 “She leaves a wonderful legacy of thousands of lives saved and countless injuries prevented by products made possible by her discovery.”

 Born to Polish immigrant parents in New Kensington, Pa., Kwolek became enthralled with science while exploring nature with her naturalist father, who died when she was just 10 years old.
 She earned a bachelor’s degree in chemistry from Margaret Morrison Carnegie College (now Carnegie Mellon University) in Pittsburgh in 1946.
-She then joined DuPont as a laboratory chemist in Buffalo, N.Y., intending to stay with the company just long enough to save money to allow her to attend medical school.
-However, she found her work to be so interesting that she decided to remain with the company, eventually heading polymer research at DuPont’s Pioneering Lab.
+She then joined DuPont as a laboratory chemist in Buffalo, intending to stay with the company just long enough to save up for medical school.
+However, she found her work to be so exciting that she decided to remain with the company, eventually moving to DuPont’s Pioneering Lab in Wilmington.
 She retired in 1986.

-Kwolek received the Lemelson-MIT Lifetime Achievement Award in 1999, the Perkin Medal in 1997, and the National Medal of Technology from President Bill Clinton in 1996.
-She was inducted into the National Inventors Hall of Fame in 1994 and the National Women’s Hall of Fame in 2003.
-Kwolek was an emerita member of ACS, joining in 1947.
+Kwolek received the Perkin Medal in 1997 and the National Medal of Technology in 1996.
+She was inducted into the National Inventors Hall of Fame in 1995.
+She was an emerita member of ACS, joining in 1947.

 Kwolek leaves no survivors.